-The end product of all EISCAT operations was the "raw data", the time-averaged autocorrelation data output by the correlator, complemented by a block of metadata describing the system status (transmitter power, frequency, antenna pointings etc.).
+The end product of all EISCAT operations was the "raw data", the time-averaged autocorrelation data output by the correlator, complemented by metadata describing the system status (transmitter power, frequency, antenna pointings, etc.).
 For the first few years, the extremely limited hard disk space forced a solution where raw data dumps were continually written to tape during experiments.
-Most experiments dumped data every 10 seconds.
-In Tromsø, a large tape then lasted at least 15 - 16 hours if the experiment did not crash (a crash often led to a forced tape change and a restart), but experiments running over several days involved a number of tape changes, often during the night shifts.
-The data volume at the remotes was much smaller, as only some three signal-carrying range gates, centered on the beam intersection point, were computed.
+Most experiments dumped data every 10 s.
+In Tromsø, a large tape then lasted at least 15-16 h if the experiment did not crash (a crash often led to a forced tape change and a restart), but experiments running over several days involved a number of tape changes, often during the night shifts.
+The data volume at the remotes was much smaller, as only some three signal-carrying range gates, centred on the beam intersection point, were computed.

-Initially, it had been estimated that the Tromsø system would generate in the order of 100 data tapes 915 per year, but as experiment operations picked up and new coding schemes were introduced, the nmber of tapes grew dramatically.
+Initially, it had been estimated that the Tromsø system would generate in the order of 100 data tapes per year, but as experiment operations picked up and new coding schemes were introduced, the number of tapes grew dramatically.
 As a result, tape handling expanded into an almost full-time job.
 EISCAT was responsible for making archive copies of all data tapes and archiving them securely.
 In addition, user copies had to be made and forwarded to the data representatives in the member countries.
-Copies of Special Program data collected during national experiments were only sent to 920 the respective member country, whereas all Common Program data had to be distributed to all member countries, requiring six copies.
-The copying and archiving job was centralized to HQ in Kiruna, so tapes had to be physically transported there as soon as convenient after an experiment.
+Copies of Special Programme data collected during national experiments were only sent to the respective member country, whereas all Common Programme data had to be distributed to all member countries, requiring six copies.
+The copying and archiving job was centralised to HQ in Kiruna, so tapes had to be physically transported there as soon as convenient after an experiment.
 As shipments from Tromsø and Sodankylä always involved a trip by car, a routine soon developed where tapes were accumulated locally until the shipment could be combined with a visit by a staff member for some other purpose.
-Sometimes two, three or more boxfuls of tape were shipped at once, creating a massive peak in the workload at HO.
-Eventually a part-time Data Assistant position with responsibility for all tape handling had to be created.
+Sometimes two, three or more boxfuls of tape were shipped at once, creating a massive peak in the workload at HQ.
+Eventually a part-time data assistant position with responsibility for all tape handling had to be created.

-After a few years, user demand and the availability of more computing power in the form of the ND-530 machines led to the introduction of a near-real-time quick-look analysis program, which produced first order estimates of standard parameters (plasma density, electron and ion temperatures and velocities) "on the fly".
+After a few years, user demand and the availability of more computing power in the form of the ND-530 machines led to the introduction of a near-real-time quick-look analysis program, which produced first-order estimates of standard parameters (plasma density, electron and ion temperatures and velocities) on the fly.
 These estimates were also saved and distributed to users.
 Following the installation of a ND-5400 machine in 1990, EISCAT HQ was connected to the Internet via the IRF and its connections to SUNET, the Swedish university network.
-From this time onwards, data distribution was gradually moved from physical media to file transfers over the Net, eventually putting an end to all shipping of tapes to the Associates.
+From this time onwards, the physically small DAT and Exabyte tape formats were introduced as a replacement for the reel-to-reel tapes, and data transfer and distribution was gradually moved from physical media to file transfer over the net, eventually replacing the shipping of raw data tapes from the sites to HQ and putting an end to all shipping of tapes to the associates.

-11. Signal processing
+12 Signal processing